AhmadAlKhaldi86/HTTP/HTTP-Authentication.md

 ### Authentication Scheme:
  - Is an auth module that implements the way a client should connect to a dataStore.
  - Such as Basic Auth Scheme or Bearer Auth Scheme.
+ - www-authentication: Desribes the way the cient should connect to the dataStore.

 ### Basic HTTP :
  - HTTP "Hyper Text Transfer protocol" is a michanism to link content on a page to other content on same or another page.